The Power and the Glory (Gentle Giant album)

-The Power and the Glory is the sixth album by the British progressive rock group Gentle Giant, released in 1974.
+The Power and the Glory is the sixth studio album by the British progressive rock group Gentle Giant, released in 1974.
 Contrary to popular belief, the title of the album and its many lyrical themes were not inspired by author Graham Greene's novel of the same name, although Derek Shulman was aware of Greene's novel.
 Guitarist Gary Green has cited this album as his favourite by the band.

-The cover art depicting a King of Spade is from an actual old playing card from deck "Prinz-Karte-402" made Circa 1926-1933 by the German playing card company Bernhard Dondorf Gm.b.H.